External Hard Disk Showing 0 byte Space [7 Fixes]

 2. Command Prompt: Open an elevated Command Prompt by right-clicking the Start button and selecting "Command Prompt (Admin)" or "Windows PowerShell (Admin)."
 Type the command format X: (replace "X" with the drive letter of the disk showing 0 bytes) and press Enter.
 Confirm the formatting process when prompted.

-3. Third-Party Disk Management Tools: Utilize third-party disk management tools such as IM-Magic Partition Resizer Free, EaseUS Partition Master, MiniTool Partition Wizard, or AOMEI Partition Assistant.
-These tools provide comprehensive disk management features, including disk formatting.
+3. Third-Party Disk Management Tools: Utilize third-party disk management tools such as IM-Magic Partition Resizer Free, EaseUS Partition Master, or Rufus, a format tool.
 Download and install the preferred tool, select the disk with the 0 bytes error, and follow the software's instructions to format the disk.

 4. Bootable USB or CD/DVD: Create a bootable USB or CD/DVD using tools like Rufus or Windows Media Creation Tool.
 Boot your computer from the created media and choose the option to format the disk during the installation process.
 Be cautious as this method erases all data on the disk.